asgardeo/asgardeo-tomcat-saml-agent/README.md

 ## Integrating SAML into your Java application

-A sample application boilerplate is included in [TODO] which we would use for the following section.
+A sample application boilerplate is included in https://github.com/wso2-extensions/identity-agent-sso/tree/master/resources/SampleApp-boilerplate which we would use for the following section.
 The structure of the web app boilerplate would be as follows:

 [![INSERT YOUR GRAPHIC HERE](https://miro.medium.com/max/1400/1*M9-eI8gcUugJD_6u7PXN1Q.png)]()